Sylius/LegacyShopBridgePlugin/README.md

         order_item:
             classes:
                 controller: Sylius\LegacyBridgePlugin\Controller\OrderItemController

+sylius_addressing:
+    resources:
+        province:
+            classes:
+                controller: Sylius\LegacyBridgePlugin\Controller\ProvinceController
 ```

-**Option B: If you HAVE already overridden Order/OrderItem controllers in your project**
+**Option B: If you HAVE already any of these controllers in your project**

 Add the appropriate traits to your existing controllers: